lfborjas/senex/README.md

 # Senex

-Exposes Astrodientst's [Swiss Ephemeris](https://www.astro.com/swisseph/swephinfo_e.htm) C library via Haskell.
+Uses Astrodientst's [Swiss Ephemeris](https://www.astro.com/swisseph/swephinfo_e.htm) C library in Haskell, exposing it as a Module and then using it for a Servant-based API.

+## Haskell bindings to the SwissEphemeris library

-## Compiling the C libs
+### Compiling the C libs

 (TODO: maybe should add an `install` task  to the C bits)